YetAnotherIgor/cookiecutter-barebones-py3/README.md

 ## Caveats

-* Still a work in progress
-* Not making release tags etc., `master` is the latest semi-working cut.
-* Biased towards adhoc personal projects that aren't going on PyPI any time soon.
+* Intended for adhoc personal projects that aren't going on PyPI any time soon.
 * If you want more than this please refer to the plethora of much more mature and fully featured Python project cookiecutters out there.

 ## Influences